The forecasts are in: Supply chain woes are here to stay for the foreseeable future.

 - Companies compete against each other, meaning you may realize lower supply costs or other benefits

-- If you have more than one location, you can choose the vendor closest to your facilities instead of using a single supplier that ships from one location, potentially lowering your freight costs.
+- If you have more than one location, you can choose the vendor closest to your facilities instead of using a single supplier that ships from one place, potentially lowering your freight costs.

-- Changing suppliers is easier – If you need to drop a vendor, the other vendor can pick up the slack while you hunt for a new one.
+- Changing suppliers is simpler – If you need to drop a vendor, the other vendor can pick up the slack while you hunt for a new one.

-- Scaling up is easier – Your growing company may demand more than a single vendor can handle, which means you can’t meet customer demand.
+- Scaling up is smoother – Your growing company may demand more than single sourcing can handle, which means you can’t meet customer demand.
 A secondary source can take on that added capacity.

 - Possible quality inconsistencies – Can both suppliers produce the same quality?

-- More complicated supply chain planning – You’ll have to manage more than one supplier and any logistical issues that come up.
+- More complicated supply chain planning – You’ll have to manage more than one supplier and any logistical issues that arise.
 Building and maintaining a good relationship with one supplier is hard enough.

 - Pricing volume – Splitting purchases (like that 75/25 example above) decreases purchasing leverage.

 Possible added shipping costs – Your primary roll former may be in the same state or region as you.
 Your secondary supplier may be across the country.
-This is good, as having your suppliers close together could mean an emergency event affects both of them and leaves you scrambling for another.
+The distance is good as having your suppliers close together could mean an emergency event affects both of them and leaves you scrambling for another.
 However, this could make for some increased transportation costs.

-For strategic supply chain management keep these things in mind when considering a second-source roll forming supplier:
+For efficient supply chain management, keep these things in mind when considering dual sourcing your roll forming: